thorlindberg/thesis/README.md

-### Modelling System Homogeneity through Plaintext and Binary Object Serialisation
+### Modelling System Homogeneity with Plaintext and Binary Object Serialisation

 ----------